-Jazz up leftover chicken by recreating the popular restaurant-style Butter Chicken in your home, in under 30 minutes.
+Jazz up leftover chicken by recreating a nut free version of this popular restaurant-style butter chicken in under 30 minutes.

 What is butter chicken?

-Butter Chicken is typically made by adding tandoori chicken, cooked on the bone and cut into small pieces, to a slightly sweet and spiced creamy tomato sauce.
+Butter Chicken is typically made by adding tandoori chicken which has been cooked on the bone then cut into small pieces, to a slightly sweet and spiced creamy tomato sauce.

 Don’t have tandoori chicken?